 For practical purposes, the data is filtered to show only the twenty most popular makes of vehicle tested in 2017, and for each of these, only models with at least 1000 tests in the year.
-This was necessary because to show every make and model of car tested would make the dashboard so complex as to be unusable.
+This was necessary because to show every make and model of the car tested would make the dashboard so complex as to be unusable.
 As a result, from the total 1.4 million tests carried out in 2016, 1.1 million tests are represented in this dashboard.

-However, if you do want to look at makes and models of cars that are not shown in this analysis, you can download the full dataset from the RSA.
+However, if you do want to look at the makes and models of cars that are not shown in this analysis, you can download the full dataset from the RSA.

 How to use this dashboard